S1D1T1/NetNewsWire/README.md

 - **One new file**,`YouTubeVideoInfo.swift` containing all YouTube-specific logic

 ## Future
-potential feature enhancement: batch retrieve/ import all YT subscriptions as feeds.
+batch retrieve/ import all YT subscriptions as feeds.
 show some/all of transcript. (no official YouTube API, but solutions exist, such as python library, "youtube-transcript-api"

 ## Setup